 We run a flu vaccination clinic commencing in October.
 Ask at reception for further information.

-By appointment with our Practice Nurses, Jackie Brown and Judith Marsh.
+By appointment with our Practice Nurses.

 A full range of contraceptive services is provided.
 Please see receptionist to make an appointment with one of the Practice Nurses or Doctors to disccuss your individual needs.